 History and Culture

 The name Montenegro appeared for the first time in 1296 in the charter of Serbian King Stefan Uroš II of Milutin, from the Nemanjić’s dynasty.
-Legend has it that the name Montenegro, or Crna Gora, comes from the forests of Mount Lovcen which were so dense and dark that from afar it looked like a black mountain.
+Legend has it that the name Montenegro, or Crna Gora, comes from the forests of Mountain Lovćen which were so dense and dark that from afar it looked like a black mountain.

-When we talk about its culture, Montenegro is rich in art and ethnographic collections, and holds sizable archives of historical documents.
+When we talk about its culture, Montenegro is rich in art and ethnographic collections and holds sizable archives of historical documents.
 There are some fascinating museums and exhibitions on offer here.
 Furthermore, this is a place esteemed for its architecture, which includes ancient monasteries and medieval murals which have survived since the 10th century.

 Traditional crafts in Montenegro include woodcarving, weaving to make textiles, and painting icons.
 Montenegro is also home to the oldest discovered musical instrument in Europe; a whistle made from bone dating right back to the Old Stone Age (the Paleolithic era).
-Despite that, traditional Montenegrin music still played today is actually renowned for gulse, a traditional and authentic Montenegrin instrument, which looks a bit like a fiddle.
-Many of the best makers create them resembling a billygoat, a deer, or a horse.
+Despite that, traditional Montenegrin music, still played today is actually renowned for gulse, a traditional and authentic Montenegrin instrument, which looks a bit like a fiddle.
+Many of the best makers create them resembling a billy goat, a deer, or a horse.
 Much of the folk music is closely knitted to traditional literature and folklore.

-Montenegrins have a strong legacy of storytelling and literature, and the first printing shop in the Balkans was actually set up here in 1493, which has set the precedent for a rich literary tradition.
+Montenegrins have a strong legacy of storytelling and literature.
+The first printing shop in the Balkans was actually set up here on Cetinje, in 1493, which has set the precedent for a rich literary tradition.
 Petar II Petrović Njegoš is one of the most influential poets of the 19th century, who has left a rich legacy for Montenegrins to be proud of.